writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 # Docs: https://docs.errata.ai/vale/config
 ```

 I will be using Vale styles to add editorial writing style and spelling checks to the site.
-Therefore, we need to tell Vale which directory the styles folders can be found as per lines 4 to 5:
+Therefore, I need to tell Vale which directory the styles folders can be found as per lines 4 to 5:

 ```ini
 # Define the styles/ directory as the path to find styles configuration